Jamie Waylett

-Jamie Michael Colin Waylett (born 21 July 1989) is a British former actor.
+Jamie Michael Waylett (born 21 July 1989) is a British former actor.
 His only film role to date is that of Vincent Crabbe in six of the eight Harry Potter films.
 In 2012, he was imprisoned for two years for his participation in the 2011 England riots.

 Early life

 Waylett was born in Kilburn, London, the fifth of six children born to Alan Waylett (born 1958) and Theresa Waylett (née De Freitas, born 1958).
 He lives in Camden, London.
 At the age of nine, he was hit by a car; he was expected to die or suffer severe brain damage, but surprised doctors by recovering full mental faculties.

 Career

 While Waylett was a student at Emmanuel Primary School, his photograph was taken as part of a general auditioning process for the Harry Potter films.
 Initially considered for the part of Dudley Dursley, he was cast as Vincent Crabbe after an audition in front of director Chris Columbus.

 In August 2009, his Harry Potter co-star Joshua Herdman announced that Waylett would not return for Harry Potter and the Deathly Hallows – Part 1, or for the final film in the series, Harry Potter and the Deathly Hallows – Part 2.